davorg/modern-css-daily/_pages/index.md

 since I stopped taking notice about twenty years ago.
 There's an RSS feed for those of you old enough to remember web feeds.

-I build this purely for me.
+I built this purely for me.
 But I guess there's a good chance that others might be in the same situation.
 Let me know if you find it useful too.

 Cheers,